 The Razer Kiyo also boasts a 720p, 60 fps capture rate and has a high color saturation which makes your stream look vivid and vibrant.
 It doesn’t come with driver software, meaning you’ll have to manually readjust the color profile, which is frustrating in a more expensive webcam, but it’s ideal for a space saving option when you don’t have room for a separate light.

 This webcam is a bit overpriced relative to its competitors, thanks entirely to the ring light.
-If you have the budget, buying a seperate light for your setup can enable you to choose a more versatile webcam.
+If you have the budget, buying a separate light for your setup can enable you to choose a more versatile webcam.

 Logitech Brio – Best Webcam on the Market